Senio Kelemete

-Senio Kelemete (born May 10, 1990) is an American football offensive guard who is currently a free agent.
+Senio Kelemete (born May 10, 1990) is an American former professional football offensive guard who played in the National Football League (NFL) for the Arizona Cardinals, New Orleans Saints, Houston Texans and Los Angeles Chargers.
 He attended the University of Washington from 2008 to 2011.
-Kelemete has also played with the Arizona Cardinals, New Orleans Saints, and Houston Texans.

-High school career
+Early life

 A native of Seattle, Washington, Kelemete attended Evergreen High School, where he was a four-year starter on the varsity football team.
 As a junior in 2006, he earned first-team all-league as both and offensive and defensive lineman as he helped the team to an 8–2 record.
 In 2007, Evergreen went 9–2 and went the state playoffs for the first time since 2001 while Kelemete was honored as the Seamount League's Lineman of the Year on both offense and defense.

 Regarded as a three-star recruit by Rivals.com, Kelemete was ranked as the No. 45 offensive tackle prospect in his class.
 He chose Washington over offers from California, and Oregon State.
 The Huskies recruited Kelemete as a defensive lineman.